dgraph-io/charts/charts/dgraph/README.md

 ## Ingress Resource

-You can define ingress resources through `alpha.ingress` for the alpha http service and `ratel.ingress` for the ratel ui service, or you can use a combined single ingress with `global.ingress` for both alpha http and ratel ui services.
+You can define ingress resources through `alpha.ingress` for the alpha HTTP service and `ratel.ingress` for the ratel UI service, or you can use a combined single ingress with `global.ingress` for both alpha HTTP and ratel UI services.

 There are some example chart values for ingress resource configuration in [example_values](https://github.com/dgraph-io/charts/tree/master/charts/dgraph/example_values).